Project Details

 A Grade II listed building, Bromley Old Town Hall was built in 1906 by R Frank Atkinson in a neo-Wren style and is particularly admired for its hipped slate roof and central cupola constructed in timber.

-To both pitched and flat roofs we carefully removed existing Westmorland roof slates for reinstatement and replaced damaged slates with new Vermont roof slates.
-We installed new roofing felt, secured a new waterproof membrane and installed a new Bauder flat roof system.
+To both pitched and flat roofs we carefully removed existing roof slates for reinstatement and replaced damaged slates.
+We installed new roofing felt and secured a new waterproof membrane.
 Our Timber works included removing and applying new timber coverings.
 We also supplied and installed new rooflights, access hatches and lanterns.

 Our Metal works included installing new metal access stairs and safety edges.